Escaping (song): Asia Blue version

-British female soul trio Asia Blue released a cover of the song as their debut single in 1992.
+British female soul trio Asia Blue released a cover of the song as their debut single in 1992 by A&M Records.
 Their version was produced by Barry Blue, who had originally written the song.
 The single peaked at number 50 in the UK in June 1992, becoming the group's biggest hit.
 The trio released two more singles, "Connect" and "Boy in the Moon" (another song originally done by Margaret Urlich) in 1992 and 1993 respectively, which failed to chart inside the UK top 75.
 A 10-track album titled Escaping was recorded and set to be released in early 1993, but due to the singles' lack of success it was shelved by the label.

 Critical reception

-Pan-European magazine Music & Media wrote in their review that "this female vocal trio excels with a soulful ballad including a virtually classic chorus reminiscent of Donna Summer's State of Independence."
+Pan-European magazine Music & Media wrote in their review that "this female vocal trio excels with a soulful ballad including a virtually classic chorus reminiscent of Donna Summer's 'State of Independence'."
 Miranda Sawyer from Select noted its "gloriously syrupy chorus that would do Quincy Jones proud.
 'Escaping' slicks and smooches in creditable En Vogue style."